thirdweb-dev/go-sdk/README.md

 go get -u github.com/thirdweb-dev/go-sdk
 ```

-Note that once you have a script or file importing the `github.com/thirdweb-dev/go-sdk/pkg/thirdweb` package, you'll have to run `go get` to install any missing dependencies.
+Note that once you have a script or file importing the `github.com/thirdweb-dev/go-sdk/pkg/thirdweb` package, you may have to run `go get` to install any missing dependencies.

 ## Getting Started